Ircam-WAM/improtech-website/pages/Program.md

-Access to concerts and evening lectures is free, but reservation is mandatory **[here.]({filename}/pages/Venues.md)** Access to afternoon Workshop / Advanced courses is only upon registration to max Summer School **[here](https://maxsummer2024.geidai.ac.jp/en/)**
+Access to concerts and evening lectures is free, but reservation is mandatory **[here.]({filename}/pages/Venues.md)** Access to afternoon workshop / advanced courses is only upon registration to max Summer School **[here](https://maxsummer2024.geidai.ac.jp/en/)**

 <br>